longo-andrea/100-days-of-code/log.md

 - Today I started studying Vue transitions and animations, how they work and how to setup them.
 I did some exercises about them, they are quite simple.

 **Thoughts:** Tomorrow I'll going on with animations and transitions.

+### Day 77: December 18, 2019

+**Today's Progress**:
+- Today I completed animations and transitions section.
+I learned about multiple elements transition and how to animate lists with <transition-group> tag.

+**Thoughts:** Tomorrow I'll going on with Vue-resource to connect via http.